googlefonts/fontdiffenator/README.md

 **Mark positioning**
 Marks coordinates are related to the glyph's outlines; not the metrics.

+A single matching glyph is chosen from each mark class; thus keeping the output compact.

 **Kerning**
 Pair and class to class kerning are supported.
 The class kerns get flattened into pairs.
-Unfortunately this approach is very slow.
+Unfortunately this approach is very slow and needs improving.

 ## Limitations